PixelightFlower/crucible-setting/Setting_Bible/Entity_Realm.md

 <p>"In Secrets Defined"
 <ul>
   <li>A place known for symmetry, absolute law and absolute silence.
 All secrets are kept and never spoken.
 A place of byzantine laws and order kept at the pace of the clock's tick.
 Peoples that live in Ossiary tend to live a life of monastic service and simplicity.
 At their worse, they are known for being extremely selfish and insular, to the point of abject cruelty.</li>
-  <li>Ossiary is formed of a multitude of bone white cubes floating together in the ether.
+  <li>Ossiary is formed of a multitude of stark white cubes floating together in the ether.
 Each cube has localized gravity that adheres to each of its six sides.
 The image of Ossiary is dominated by a massive mega-cathedral on the largest cube, Ecclesia.</li>
-  <li>Ossiary has no trade, people perform their functiions and are sustained.</li>
+  <li>Ossiary has no trade, people perform their functions and are sustained.
+No goods are relinquished willingly.</li>
   <li>Native Inhabitants: Crowns, Bone Wasps</li>
   <li>Capital City: Ecclesia</li>
 </ul>